Anne Conway (philosopher): The Principles of the Most Ancient and Modern Philosophy

 In The Principles, written around 1677, Conway develops a unique theory of substance monism and vitalism.
 In contrast with the Cartesian idea that bodies consist of dead matter, Conway argues that all matter has vitality and self-knowledge.
-She also repudiates dualist theories of the relationship between the body and spirit., claiming instead that the world consists of only one substance.
+She also repudiates dualist theories of the relationship between the body and spirit, claiming instead that the world consists of only one substance.
 A notable element of her philosophy is her emphasis on the relationship between three levels of being, which she defines as God, Christ, and "Creatures" (all life on Earth).
 She distinguishes between these levels of being through their capacity for change, or perfectibility.
-Within the category of "Creatures," Conway proposes that all life is interconnected because it essentially consists of the same substance.
+Within the category of "Creatures" Conway proposes that all life is interconnected because it essentially consists of the same substance.

+Anne Conway proposes a continuous divine creation, based on God's infinite goodness and power.

 The Principles was originally published in English and translated into Latin as Principia philosophiae antiquissimae et recentissimae in 1690.
 The English original was lost, but an English retranslation of the Latin appeared in 1692.